ros-industrial/industrial_training/gh_pages/_source/demo1/6-Open-gripper.rst

       cd ~/perception_driven_ws
       colcon build

-* Run the supporting nodes with the launch file:
+* Run the supporting nodes with the launch file (only if needed):

   .. code-block:: shell